 St. Luke’s School is located on the Isle of Dogs in the heart of Docklands.
-It is a successful two form of entry school and is currently attended by nearly 400 pupils from 3-11 years.
+It is a successful two form of entry school and is currently attended by over 400 pupils from 3-11 years.

 There are many things that fill us with pride and love about our school.
 What makes the school really special is its diversity.
 Our Admissions Policy prioritises 60% of places for children whose parent is a practising member of a Christian Church and lives or worships within the Anglican Deanery of Tower Hamlets.
 However, our school serves a culturally diverse community, and our school population accurately reflects the community that it serves.
 We are proud to have a school population representing a multitude of ethnic and cultural backgrounds with people of all faiths and no faith.
 Our school's diversity enriches the experience of learning in the school for everyone and ensures that we are able to fully prepare our children for successful and fulfilling lives beyond their time with us.